What I’m reading

 Amy Webb

-Possibly my favourite read for 2024 – amid the scramble to try and make sense of the escalating change being brought about by Artificial Intelligence, Amy Webb reveals how the pervasive, invisible ways in which the foundations of AI – the people working on the system, their motivations, the technology itself – are broken.
-For […]
+Possibly my favourite read for 2024 – amid the scramble to try and make sense of the escalating change being brought about by Artificial Intelligence, Amy Webb reveals how the […]

 The Signals Are Talking